The trident, or trisula, is a three-pronged staff symbolizing great power across many traditions.

 Three States of Consciousness

-The Trishul depicts the three aspects of human consciousness: waking, sleeping, and dreaming.
+The Trishul depicts the three aspects of human consciousness: waking, sleeping, and deep sleep states.
 It represents the fact that Lord Shiva is above these conscious states yet upholds and supports them all.
 He guides humans through and eventually past states of consciousness into the ultimate state of Nirvana.

 Past, Present, & Future